Arnold-Caleb/arnold-caleb.github.io/index.md

-## Computer Vision in Covid-19 Xray image diagnosis
+## Artificial Intelligence in Covid-19 Xray image diagnosis: Using Computer Vision

 You can use the [editor on GitHub](https://github.com/Arnold-Caleb/arnold-caleb.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.